Decentralized Federated Learning by Partial Message Exchange: Introduction

-As summarized in Table~\ref{table:compare-conditions}, PaME attains a Type-II convergence guarantee, characterizing the decay of the objective function value.
-This is often more directly aligned with optimization error compared to Type-I convergence that controls the length of the gradient, i.e., $\|\nabla f(\w^T)\|$, where $T$ is the total iteration number and $f^\infty$ is the optimal value or the limiting point of sequence $\{f(\w^k)\}$.
-Under two mild assumptions, PaME converges (in Type-II sense) at a linear rate of $O(\gamma^T)$ for some ${\gamma \in (0,1)}$, a faster rate than $O(1/T)$ and $O(1/T^2)$.
-To the best of our knowledge, existing linear convergence results for DFL typically rely on strong convexity \cite{liu2024decentralized, li2019decentralized,michelusi2022finite} or PL-type conditions \cite{zhao2022beer}, together with additional stochastic-gradient or mixing assumptions, see Table~\ref{table:compare-conditions}.
+Table~\ref{table:compare-conditions} summarizes the Type-I and Type-II convergence rates achieved by various existing algorithms.
+Type-I convergence refers to the decay of the objective function value, i.e., $f(\w^k)-f^\infty\to 0$, while Type-II convergence reflects the vanishing of the gradient norm, i.e., $\|\nabla f(\w^T)\|\to 0$, where $T$ is the total iteration number and $f^\infty$ is the optimal value or the limiting point of sequence $\{f(\w^k)\}$.
+Under two assumptions \textcircled{6} and \textcircled{11}, PaME attains a linear rate for both types of convergence, i.e., $O(\varrho^T)$ and $O(\rho^T)$ with ${\varrho, \rho\in(0,1)}$.
+This is faster than the sub-linear rate of $O(1/T)$.
+For Type-I convergence, the best rate was achieved by BEER \cite{zhao2022beer}, but it is only sub-linear and requires several stronger assumptions, such as \textcircled{3}, \textcircled{5} bounded variance, \textcircled{7} unbiased gradient estimation, \textcircled{10} bounded compression-error operator, and \textcircled{11}.
+For Type-II convergence, to the best of our knowledge, existing linear convergence results for DFL typically rely on \textcircled{2} strong convexity \cite{liu2024decentralized, li2019decentralized,michelusi2022finite} or \textcircled{12} Polyak-\L{}ojasiewicz (PL) conditions \cite{zhao2022beer}, together with additional stochastic-gradient or mixing assumptions, see Table~\ref{table:compare-conditions}.
+Finally, it is noted that both $\textcircled{3} \Rightarrow \textcircled{6}$ and $\textcircled{2} \Rightarrow \textcircled{6}$.
+Hence, PaME achieves the fastest known convergence rate but under weakest set of assumptions.

 Additionally, since the \texttt{PME} mechanism is intrinsically a form of data compression, our analysis does not rely on the standard unbiased-compressor assumption \cite{tang2018communication}; its effect can be directly tracked through the iterate dynamics.